 The difference between this and other privacy measures put into place by different governments around the world?
 This one has teeth.
 The consequences of non-compliance are steep — regulators can fine companies up to 4% of their global revenue for violations.

 GDPR itself is staggeringly complex, but it’s even more complicated for companies providing Internet of Things (IoT) products or solutions.
-If your company has IoT-enabled products, here are some things to be on the lookout for as GDPR goes into effect.
+If your company has IoT applications, here are some things to be on the lookout for as GDPR goes into effect.

 While IoT offers completely new ways for businesses and individuals to interact with technology, the data sharing inherent in IoT creates new opportunities for information to be compromised.
 That’s why it’s crucial to know what data you’re collecting, where it resides, and how it is protected.
-GDPR puts even more urgency behind the need for following IoT security best practices, including:
+GDPR puts even more urgency behind the need for following IoT firmware updates and IoT security best practices, including:

 - Reduce your attack surface